 Rather than seeing this theological view as hodge-podge or a latter-day combination, the Order understands its position as harkening back to a time when all of these interrelated ideas were actually part of one and the same theological system.

 The Order welcomes people of all faiths to learn from the masters but does so on the assumption that those students will respect the theological positions that the majority of our members hold.
-The Order does take pains to prove its beliefs through logical inquiry but admittedly, those courses take time to explore.
-And in the meantime, many assumptions about the Order’s theology, its membership, or its level of dogmatism (we consider that there is none) can trigger new students if they possess preconceived notions about any or all of these theological systems.
+The Order does take pains to prove its beliefs through logical inquiry, but admittedly, those courses take time to explore.
+And in the meantime, many assumptions about the Order’s theology, its membership, or its level of dogmatism (we consider that there is none) can trigger new students if they possess preconceived notions about any or these theological systems.

-As a result, the first recommendation that we can make to new students is that it is important to act in the first moments as a passive observer, soaking in as many norms as possible to ensure that you become familiar with what the Order actually believes.
+As a result, the first recommendation that we can make to our new students is that it is important to act in the first moments as a passive observer, soaking in as many norms as possible to ensure that you become familiar with what the Order actually believes.
 Not following this advice may lead to misunderstandings based on the language used during lectures or discussions.

-For instance, the Order has a hermetic concept of The All but in general parlance, we call this being God.
+For instance, the Order has a hermetic concept of The All but we call this being God.
 For students who have a prejudice against Christianity, this language can complicate their learning experience.
 They can begin to see the Order’s view on God as synonymous with the traditional Evangelical Christian Church.
 This is not at all an accurate representation of the Order’s view.
 But as stated above, it would take time for a new student to come to know the theological subtleties versus how the Order’s teachers may use this language.

 The use of the term God is simply easier.
 Because in a single title, people can easily know what we’re talking about.
 Also, people in the West grew up hearing the word and there are many similarities between the Judeo-Christian God and the Hermetic principle of The All.
 Both are eternal, omniscient, omnipotent, and both created ex nihilo, so long as you don’t consider the inner-mind to be a substance apart from The All itself.

-Again, these ideas are covered more thoroughly in the “What the Order Believes” post, but still important to keep in mind.
+Again, these ideas are covered more thoroughly in the “What the Order Believes” post, but are still important to keep in mind.

 But again, the Order sees the White Road as a path toward enlightenment, and to be enlightened is to be changed from the sleeping self.
 Such a transformation cannot be achieved without questioning both the world and one’s place within it.
 Since politics and religion are the most fundamental forces operating in a person’s life, being that one determines how one lives on earth and the other in eternity, a fundamental transformation cannot take place without first being willing to re-examine these principles.